simonneutert/simonneutert.github.io/src/_posts/2025/2025-11-24-wayland-clipboard.md

 ---
-title: "Selecting, Copying, Pasting - not working in Wayland"
+title: "ssh: Copying, Pasting - not working with Wayland"
 layout: post
 ---